 Many scaffolding injuries are caused by money issues.
 There is so much competition in the construction industry, forcing contractors to underbid on jobs.
 This means that contractors have to cut corners in other aspects, as well, so they hire cheap laborers who have little training.
 This lack of training can be deadly.

 If or a loved one was a victim of a scaffolding accident, protect your legal rights with help from a scaffolding accident lawyer.
 Read on to learn more about what to do if you are injured at work.

 What the Law Says

-New York has a couple state laws that apply to construction workers.
+New York has a couple of state laws that apply to construction workers.
 Under New York State Labor Law, Section 200, the general contractor or owner must ensure that construction sites are safe for all employees.
-All machinery and equipment must be properly maintained so that employees have access to safe devices.
+All machinery and equipment must be properly maintained so that employees have access to safety devices.
 If an accident occurs due to a safety issue, and it can be proven that the accident could have been prevented, the general contractor or owner could be held liable.

 Under New York State Labor Law, Section 240, construction laborers who work in environments that expose them to heights must be given proper safety provisions.
 Also known as the Scaffolding Law, this law allows a worker who is injured while working at elevated heights to sue the person responsible for the construction project.

 If you do have a scaffolding injury claim, time is of the essence.
 The statute of limitations for personal injury claims in New York is two years.
 Therefore, you have two years from the time the accident occurred to file a claim for compensation.

 Scaffold accident claims can be complex.
 Because they are construction claims, there are often multiple parties involved.
 It is important that you receive sufficient compensation from all liable parties.
 This can only be accomplished with help from a knowledgeable construction accident lawyer.